What does a Deputy do?

 The primary duty of a Deputy is to act in the best interests of the people of Guernsey.
 They do this in several ways.

-Deputies attend States’ meetings which are held approximately every three weeks, except during summer recess, in the Royal Court Chamber.
+Deputies attend States’ meetings which are held approximately every four weeks, except during summer recess, in the Royal Court Chamber.
 Meetings usually last for two or three days depending on how much there is to discuss.

 Before each meeting, the Deputies read the Billet d’État which sets out the topics to be discussed.
 This can include:

 - Choosing Deputies to sit on a certain Committee

 - Spending large sums of money on major

 Deputies make up the various States’ Committees in order to carry out the will of the States and to report back to them on how their Committee is doing.

 Each Committee is made up of five Deputies, headed up by the President.